Climate Solution #4

 Fortunately, city governments have a lot of control over buildings-related policies, and this is a major area where Dallas can make an impact on climate change.

 A key tool for reducing pollution from buildings is called a “Building Energy Performance Standard.”
 Basically, it’s a tool that requires existing buildings to reduce emissions and be more efficient about how they use energy, water, and other resources.
+In Dallas, the standards would require existing buildings to baseline their emissions relative to similar buildings per Energy Star benchmarking standards, then reduce carbon emissions from electricity and onsite fossil fuel usage.
 Cities like Washington D.C., Boston, New York City, and others have adopted or are in the process of implementing these standards.

 Here’s how building performance standards work: